mbeaty-sf/webdev/README.md

 **What should I choose??** 😧

-Try both, see what you like more.
-I live by the features offered by an IDE, but maybe you won't, or will hate their UX.
-Every person is different.
-For this course, I will be demoing code in an IDE.
+I think WebStorm is hands down way better.
+But you're welcome to make poor choices in an IDE.

 ### Local JS Environment

 You can always open a console in Firefox or Chrome and get to a JS REPL.

-Buuuut there's a cool app now called [RunJS](https://runjs.dev/) that allows you to write and evaluate JS in a much more satisfying way.
-I'll be using this as a scratchpad for demonstrations from time to time.
-(Firefox also has a scratchpad feature, I just never got into it.)
+There's an app called [RunJS](https://runjs.dev/) that allows you to write and evaluate JS, which I'll be using a lot of demonstrations.

 ## Folder Structure